 2. Atomic Wings

 Starting out in New York, the Atomic Wings franchise has kept expanding along the East Coast and even into Mexico with its proprietary sauces and entrees.
+In addition to the quality menu, the company offers training, support, and strong brand recognition.
 Franchise requirements include a $1 million net worth, $500,000 capital available to invest, and a minimum 3-unit commitment.

 3. Wing Zone